mesg-foundation/engine/docs/api/core.md

 #### ListServicesReply
-Reply's data of the `ListServices` API.
+The reply's data from the `ListServices` API.

 **Example**
 ```json